ByronFiler/brimark-frontend/README.md

 4. To install all the packages from the package.json:
 > npm install

+5. To fix any severity vulnerabilities:
+> npm audit fix

 To run the project locally use the command. *__Note__:  this will run the tests first by default and then run the server!*
 > npm run dev